enriched-h/Quivial/README.md

 Once the development server is running, you can access the application at http://localhost:8000/.

-To view the list of jokes, register for the app navigate to the home page.
+To view the list of dad jokes, register for the app and navigate to the home page.